 In Colmar, the Christmas celebrations from Advent to Epiphany give the Alsatian town a special atmosphere.
-The fairy-tale setting of the old town is even more magical at Christmas with the creative lights that are hung.
-Everywhere you look, along the streets the shop windows and houses are tastefully decorated for Christmas.
-A visit to the Colmar Christmas Market is an unforgettable experience!
+The fairy-tale setting of the old town is even more magical at Christmas time.
+Each year the residents of Colmar decorate their windows and houses with great care.
+A visit to the Colmar Christmas Market promises to be an unforgettable experience!

-Far from falling into the consumer trap with plain or products unrelated to Christmas, the municipality of Colmar worked on the selection of items that meet precise criteria, in line with the motto “art and tradition”.
-Therefore, local and regional craft items are prioritised, as well as local produce and traditional Christmas delicacies (cakes, pastries and sweets), without forgetting mulled wine.
+The organisers are far from falling into the consumer trap with plain or products unrelated to Christmas.
+Indeed, the municipality of Colmar worked on the selection of items that meet precise criteria in line with the motto “art and tradition”.
+Therefore, they prioritised local and regional craft items.
+As they do welcome local produce and traditional Christmas delicacies (cakes, pastries and sweets).
+Oh and without forgetting mulled wine bien sûr !